I. Identity and contact details of the data controller

 1. Purpose of data processing

-Your personal data is stored for the purpose of processing the request transmitted with your communication and, if necessary, to contact you.
+The purpose of the processing of your personal data described above is to process the request transmitted with your communication and, if necessary, to contact you.

 1. Legal basis for data processing